PostgreSQL Installation Instructions

-The sample output of a properly configured system would look like this:
+The sample output of a properly configured system looks like this:

 Resolve any recognized errors.
-For unfamiliar errors, please contact email@example.com.
+For unfamiliar errors, contact email@example.com.

 nohup command to detach the script from the terminal and allow it to run in the background.

 cd-count.sh script, a simple QA of table counts, to ensure that the tables have loaded correctly.
-Modify the IP address to reflect the PostgreSQL server.
 This may take an hour or more to run.

 The results should show that 39 xml tables and 4 cdws tables have loaded.
 The following tables will show a count of 0: